sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 ### Settler Violence ((28 for #5))

+### Settler Violence

+* In 2023, 1,229 incidents involving settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, property damage or both.
+Some 913 of these incidents resulted in damage, 163 resulted in casualties and 153 resulted in both.
+This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006\. ((100 for #3))

+### Displacement (West Bank)  ((31 for #4))

 ### Displacement (West Bank)

 * Since 7 October 2023 and as of 11 January 2024, at least 198 Palestinian households comprising 1,208 people, including 586 children, have been displaced amid settler violence and access restrictions.
 The displaced households are from at least 15 herding/Bedouin communities.
 More than half of the displacements occurred on 12, 15, and 28 October, affecting seven communities.
 The displacement toll since 7 October 2023, represents 78 per cent of all displacement reported due to settler violence and access restrictions since 1 January 2023 (1,539 people, including 756 children). ((99 for #1))